-- Employees must know and abide by all applicable laws and regulations. - Employees are responsible for all citations received. - Headphones, earphones and cellphones may not be used during operation. - Only devices with the required, functioning safety devices (lights, reflectors) may be used on company business. - Users must have a valid driver's license. - Passengers are not allowed.

-• Users are responsible for being in control of the device at all times so as not to endanger the safety of themselves or others.
+- Employees must know and abide by all applicable laws and regulations; - Employees are responsible for all citations received; - Headphones, earphones, and cell phones may not be used during operation; - Only devices with the required, functioning safety devices (lights, reflectors) may be used on company business; - Users must have a valid driver's license; - Passengers are not allowed; and - Users are responsible for being in control of the device at all times so as not to endanger the safety of themselves or others meet appropriate safety standards.
+A general prohibition against participating in any activity that reasonably presents a risk of injury to persons or damage to property while using a device may cover stunts, intoxication and a lot of other ground.